Farhanachyar/Telegram-Bot-Support/README.md

    - Choose a name and username for your bot
    - Once created, you'll receive a bot token

-#### Step 4: Setup required IDs using ChatID_HyperBot
+#### Step 4: Setup your channels and get required IDs

-To get the required Channel ID, Group ID, and User IDs, you'll need to use [@ChatID_HyperBot](https://t.me/ChatID_HyperBot):

-1. Start a chat with [@ChatID_HyperBot](https://t.me/ChatID_HyperBot)
-2. Send a random message to the bot to get your User ID
-3. Create a Telegram channel for support tickets
+1. Create a Telegram channel for support tickets
-4. Link this channel with a discussion group for staff collaboration
+2. Link this channel with a discussion group for staff collaboration
-5. Add the bot to your support channel and forward a message to get SUPPORT_CHANNEL_ID
-6. Add the bot to your discussion group and forward a message to get DISCUSSION_GROUP_ID
-7. Get the IDs of your support staff members the same way
+3. **Add your newly created bot as an admin** to both the channel and discussion group
+4. Send a random message in your channel
+5. Send a random message in your discussion group
+6. Forward both messages to [@ChatID_HyperBot](https://t.me/ChatID_HyperBot)
+7. ChatID_HyperBot will respond with the Chat IDs you need:
+   - Use the channel message's Chat ID as your SUPPORT_CHANNEL_ID
+   - Use the group message's Chat ID as your DISCUSSION_GROUP_ID
+8. For SUPPORT_STAFF_IDS, have each staff member send a message to ChatID_HyperBot to get their User IDs

+> ⚠️ **Important**: ChatID_HyperBot is only used to retrieve the necessary IDs.
+Your own support bot (not ChatID_HyperBot) must be added as an admin to both your channel and discussion group.

+> ⚠️ **Important**: After successfully deploying and starting your bot, send a random message to it right away to prevent "peer ID invalid" errors.
+This must be done after the bot is already active.

 #### Step 5: Configure environment variables